-- The degree requirements including the required courses, minimum 2.75 GPA requirement, and the minimum letter grade of a C for all NUTR, KIN and HMD/FAB courses. - The additional program fees including course fees, professional liability insurance and possible immunizations, drug, and criminal background checks. - Student membership in the Academy of Nutrition and Dietetics (AND) and the UNLV Student Nutrition and Dietetic Association (SNDA) is strongly encouraged although not required. - The national shortage of dietetic internships, which is a required step in the pathway to becoming a Registered Dietitian Nutritionist, thus even with successful completion of the DPND my placement in a dietetic internship or graduate program is not guaranteed. - It is recommended that I obtain nutrition-related experiences outside of the classroom to increase my chances of getting into an internship. - I understand this is a preparatory program for the nutrition and dietetics profession with high standards for academic integrity and professional behaviors, interactions and attitudes with all program directors, instructors, lab coordinators, supervisors, academic advisors, preceptors and peers, and if at any point I violate these policies and standards, I am eligible to be removed from this DPND program. - That I have read this entire DPND Student Handbook in its entirety and fully understand and comprehend the program policies as stated. - As a DPND student at UNLV, I agree to accept the responsibilities described above.
+- The degree requirements including required courses, minimum 2.75 GPA requirement, and the minimum letter grade of a C for all NUTR, KIN and HMD/FAB courses. - The additional program fees including course fees, professional liability insurance and possible immunizations, drug, and criminal background checks. - Student membership in the Academy of Nutrition and Dietetics (AND) and the UNLV Student Nutrition and Dietetic Association (SNDA) is strongly encouraged although not required. - The national shortage of dietetic internships, which is a required step in the pathway to becoming a Registered Dietitian Nutritionist, thus even with successful completion of the DPND my placement in a dietetic internship or graduate program is not guaranteed. - That a Master's degree is required in addition to a Dietetic Internship in the pathway towards becoming a Registered Dietitian Nutritionist (RDN). - It is recommended that I obtain nutrition-related experiences outside of the classroom to increase my chances of getting into an internship. - I understand this is a preparatory program for the nutrition and dietetics profession with high standards for academic integrity and professional behaviors, interactions and attitudes with all program directors, instructors, lab coordinators, supervisors, academic advisors, preceptors and peers, and if at any point I violate these policies and standards, I am eligible to be removed from this DPND program. - That I have read this entire DPND Student Handbook in its entirety and fully understand and comprehend the program policies as stated. - As a DPND student at UNLV, I agree to accept the responsibilities described above.